deepthought42/visualDesignAudit/README.md

 ## Adding Secrets to GCP and Setting Required Values

-Before deploying, you need to add certain secrets to Google Cloud Secret Manager and set the required values based on your application.properties and auth0.properties files.
+Before deploying, you need to add certain secrets to Google Cloud Secret Manager and set the required values based on your application.properties files.

 ### Adding Secrets to GCP Secret Manager